 Agent internet access is configured on a per-environment basis.

-• On: Allows internet access, which can be configured with an allowlist of domains and HTTP methods.
+- On: Allows internet access, which you can restrict with a domain allowlist and allowed HTTP methods.

 Domain allowlist